Helping Salt Lake City With All Tinnitus Concerns

 Why do I Have Tinnitus?

-Frequent exposure to loud noises is a very common case.
+Frequent exposure to loud noises is a very common cause.
 Other causes can include earwax, hearing loss, stress, medications, head injuries, and other neurological diseases.
 Patients with vertigo or ear pressure may also experience tinnitus.

 Rest assured, tinnitus is not an illness in itself, but a symptom of something else.
-Contrary to popular belief, it doesn’t cause deafness, although people with hearing loss may experience tinnitus – even if they are completely deaf.
+Contrary to popular belief, it doesn’t cause deafness, although people with a hearing loss may experience tinnitus – even if they are completely deaf.

 While it can be disruptive to your sleep and general well-being, the good news is that 50% of sufferers do find that their tinnitus does taper off with time.

 Yes.
 There are two types – subjective and objective.